DanialSoleimany/RealTime-ASL-Translator/README.md

 # Real-Time American Sign Language Translator

 ## Overview
-This project aims to assist the deaf and hard-of-hearing community in bridging communication gaps by leveraging computer vision and AI.
-The system enables real-time recognition of American Sign Language (ASL) gestures, providing an accessible way to interpret hand gestures into text.
-This tool could greatly enhance communication in various social, educational, and professional environments for people who rely on ASL to communicate.
+In this project, I used using computer vision and AI to recognize the ASL alphabet and translate it into text, helping the deaf and hard-of-hearing community communicate more easily.
+This system now recognizes ASL gestures in real time, making communication smoother across various settings for ASL users.

-The project collects data for ASL hand gestures through a webcam, extracts hand landmarks, and classifies gestures using machine learning.
-The model recognizes letters from "a" to "z," with adaptations for letters like "J" and "Z," which require hand movement.
-Additional gestures allow users to delete text, clear all text, and add spaces, offering a more comprehensive and user-friendly experience.
+I collected data for ASL hand gestures through a webcam, extracting hand landmarks and classifying gestures using machine learning.
+The model recognizes letters from "a" to "z," with specific adaptations for letters like "J" and "Z"—for "Z," I applied modifications to handle the required hand movement accurately.
+Additional gestures enable users to delete last character, clear all text in the textbox, and add spaces, creating a more comprehensive and user-friendly experience.

 <p align="center">
   <b>Sign Language Alphabet (a-z)</b>